-Arising from the Aims and Objectives Report, the following objectives were approved by the Senate of the University in 1987.
 They are a set of objectives described in terms of the desired characteristics of educated graduates, and are used in part to guide educators in their development of courses and programs.
+Their descriptions are as follows:

-Literacy
+1. Literacy

 Literacy is the base on which all else is predicated.
 The ability to read and write and in general to communicate properly is a fundamental intellectual tool.
 With it, students can learn to think clearly and to some purpose.
 Without it, they cannot analyze properly nor develop an independence of thought.
 Literacy affords a means of access to the raw material upon which the critical or creative intelligence is to be exercised.
 It affords a means of communication, of shaping ideas and concepts, of selecting between different or competing formulations.
 It is a means of instructing others.